-Moreover, lifestyle changes imposed by the lockdowns enhanced our online activities and made education more accessible than ever.
-Students that didn’t have the means to be present on-site before now have more flexibility thanks to the various e-learning options.
+Lockdowns introduced lifestyle changes that improved our online activities like never before.
+It’s also made education more accessible than ever.
+For this reason, students that previously couldn’t be present on-site now have more flexibility.
+All thanks to convenient e-learning options.

 In this article, we’ll take a look at the main drivers, benefits, and considerations for education translation to help you get started.